DVinals4721/ME_700_Assignment_4/README.md

-# Cantilever Beam with Rigid Contact Tutorial

-This tutorial demonstrates how to solve a hyperelastic cantilever beam problem with a rigid circular indenter using FEniCSx.
-The code simulates a 2D cantilever beam that deforms as a rigid circle is pressed onto it from above.
+# FEniCSx Finite Element Analysis Tutorials

+A collection of Jupyter notebooks demonstrating structural mechanics simulations using the FEniCSx finite element framework.

-## Problem Description
+## Description

-The simulation models a 2D cantilever beam made of a hyperelastic material (Neo-Hookean) with the following setup:
-- The beam is fixed at the left end (cantilever boundary condition)
-- A rigid circular indenter is pressed onto the beam from above
-- A penalty contact formulation is used to model the interaction between the beam and the indenter
-- The indentation depth increases gradually over time
+This repository provides educational examples of nonlinear finite element analysis for structural mechanics problems.
+The tutorials range from basic beam deflection to advanced convergence analysis, showcasing the capabilities of FEniCSx for solving complex mechanical problems.

 ## Installation

-To run this code, you need to have FEniCSx and its dependencies installed:
+To run these notebooks, you need to have FEniCSx and its dependencies installed:

 1. Create a conda environment:
 ```bash